- 1 Editor’s Choice: Winter NYC Date Ideas

 - Dutch Kills – Over in Long Island City, you’ll know you’re in the right place when you walk by the neon sign that reads as only “BAR.”

-If you’re looking for more luxurious date ideas, check out my list of the best experience gifts in New York City.
+If you’re looking for more elegant winter NYC date ideas, check out my list of the best experience gifts in New York City.

 In addition to their flora and fauna, both the Brooklyn Botanic Garden and the Snug Harbor Cultural Center on Staten Island host stunning holiday light shows.